pmanolak/docs/en/orm/database-basics.rst

 * ``marshal``: Marshals flat data into PHP objects.

 To fulfill the basic interface, extend :php:class:`Cake\\Database\\Type`.
-For example if we wanted to add a JSON type, we could make the following type class::
+For example if we wanted to add a PointMutation type, we could make the following type class::

-    // in src/Database/Type/JsonType.php
+    // in src/Database/Type/PointMutationType.php

     namespace App\Database\Type;